Predicted multispecies unintended effects from outdoor genome editing

 The Story behind COVID-19: Animal Diseases at the Crossroads of Wildlife, Livestock and Human Health

-Article on the impacts of viruses on wildlife, livestock and human health Prof J Godfroid and Prof N de Sadeleer published an article (special issue on Covid in the European Journal of Risk Regulation) on the zoonotic origin of COVID-19 and, generally speaking, …
+Article on the impacts of viruses on wildlife, livestock and human health Prof J Godfroid and Prof N de Sadeleer published an article (special issue on Covid in the European Journal of Risk Regulation) on the zoonotic origin of COVID-19 and, generally speaking, the impacts of viruses on wildlife, livestock and human health.
+This … Read more

 GMO regulations and their interpretation: how EFSA’s guidance on risk assessments of GMOs is bound to fail